BuongiornoTexas/pwdusage/README.md

    `py -m venv usage_test`

-- Activate your environment and install simplejson, pypowerwall, beautifulsoup4 (bs4, which is not installed with pypowerwall), and the influxdb Flux client (I'm running without the high efficiency c iso 8601 library for now).
+- Activate your environment and install simplejson, and the influxdb Flux client (I'm running without the high efficiency c iso 8601 library for now).
 The `[extra]` also installs numpy and pandas.You may also need to install `tzdata` (I did on windows in the early stages, but haven't had trouble since - if you get errors about time zones, this is probably it).

   `pip install simplejson`

-  `pip install pypowerwall`

-  `pip install beautifulsoup4`

   `pip install influxdb-client[extra]`

-- Clone my (@BuongiornoTexas) pypowerwall repository to a working directory (you probably only need the proxy server directory - everything else you use should come from the OG pypowerwall installed in the previous step).
+- Clone my (@BuongiornoTexas) usage engine repository to a working directory.

-- Configure your test server, which duplicates the pypowerwall server used by the dashboard. **VERY IMPORTANT**: If you are running on the same machine as your dashboard, you need to override the default port (8675).
-For example, my vscode `launch.json` sets up the powerwall login information and specifies port 9050 for the test server:
+- Configure your test server, which is a cut down version of the pypowerwall server used by the dashboard.
+You can specify environment variables for the the server bind address, debugging, server port and HTTPS mode [TODO - https is not working at the moment] (`USAGE_BIND_ADDRESS, USAGE_DEBUG, USAGE_PORT, USAGE_HTTPS`).
+For example, my vscode `launch.json` specifies port 9050 (the default) for the test server:
 ```
 {
     "version": "0.2.0",